- Historical Sites and Heritage Locations

 - Landmarks and Buildings

-Master Bushman, Fred Fry, built his home in the late 1930s.
+Master Bushman, Fred Fry, built his riverside high country home in the late 1930s.

 Using split timber and his own personal style of workmanship he erected many huts in the region including Jamieson Hut, Ritchie’s Hut, Gardiner’s Hut and Noonan’s.
 Fred lived a solitary existence for many years in the Howqua Hills area, prospecting and packing supplies for government agencies and fishermen.
 His life in the Howqua Valley was the basis of Neville Shute’s 1950 novel ‘The Far Country’.